rydmike/theme_demo/README.md

 /// A static container class for all our settings providers, default values and
 /// used key-value DB keys.
 class Settings {
-  // This constructor prevents external instantiation and extension.
   Settings._();

-  // Use material 3, theme mode and active color scheme. static const bool _useMaterial3 = false;
+  // Defaults for: use material 3, theme mode and active color scheme. static const bool _useMaterial3 = false;
   static const ThemeMode _themeMode = ThemeMode.system;
   static const int _schemeIndex = 0;